Motivic integration and Milnor fiber: Introduction

 This approach also works in the complex setting, considering $\puC$ as $\tilde \R^2$ and hence $\mdl X_f$ as an object of $\TVF_*$.
 It shows in particular that $\chi(F_f)$ is equal to the Euler characteristic of $\mathscr S_{f}$, as in \cite[Remark~8.5.5]{hru:loe:lef}, but without using even quasi-unipotence of local monodromy.
-Note that, over $\C$, the Euler characteristics of the open and the closed Milnor fibers coincide, so if $\mathscr S_{f}$ encodes information on both of them, one cannot see it at this level.
+Note that, over $\C$, the Euler characteristics of the open and closed Milnor fibers coincide, so if $\mathscr S_{f}$ encodes information on both of them, one cannot see it at this level.

-We can extend $\Theta \circ \bb E_g \circ \int$ further by composing the Hodge-Deligne polynomial map.
-It is shown in \cite[Proposition~3.23]{Nic:Pay:trop} that this actually gives the Hodge-Deligne polynomial of the limit mixed Hodge structure associated with a variety.
+We can extend $\Theta \circ \bb E_b \circ \int$ further by composing the Hodge-Deligne polynomial map.
+According to \cite[Reamrk~3.24]{Nic:Pay:trop}, this actually gives the Hodge-Deligne polynomial of the limit mixed Hodge structure associated with a variety over $\C \dpar t$.
 Extending $\Theta_{\puR} \circ \bb E_{b, \puR} \circ \int_{\puR}$ by composing the virtual Poincar\'e polynomial map, we get a similar homomorphism into $\Z[u]$.
 It would be interesting to investigate if it too encodes information on limit structures.
 But of course we are ahead of ourselves here because such limit structures are not yet available in the real setting.

-Finally, in showcasing the potential of the framework underlying (\ref{sum:narr}), we describe another main result of this paper, namely a new (local) Thom-Sebastiani formula in mixed variables, extending that in \cite{guibert2006} (the results in \cite{GLM:IMRN, GLM:MRL} are for separate variables and hence overlap to a much lesser extent with the case we establish here).
-A precursor of our method has already been used in \cite{Thuong} to recover the Thom-Sebastiani formula of \cite{DL:tom:seb, Loo:mot}
+Finally, in showcasing the potential of the framework underlying (\ref{sum:narr}), we describe another main result, namely a new (local) Thom-Sebastiani formula in mixed variables, extending that in \cite{guibert2006} (the results in \cite{GLM:IMRN, GLM:MRL} are for separate variables and hence overlap to a much lesser extent with the case we establish here).
+A precursor of our method has already been used in \cite{Thuong} to recover the Thom-Sebastiani formula of \cite{DL:tom:seb, Loo:mot}.
+This part of the paper is somewhat independent of the previous discussion that concentrates on real geometry; on the other hand, since here we completely abandon the zeta function point of view, one does need to be convinced, at the outset, of the significance of the construction $(\Theta \circ \bb E_b \circ \int)([\mdl X_f])$.